morpframework/morpcc/docs/source/quickstart.rst

 own views, etc.

 The templating language used is TAL, and we extensively use METAL for template inheritance.
-Head to `Zope Page Template Reference <https://zope.readthedocs.io/en/latest/zope2book/AppendixC.html>`_ to understand more about TAL and METAL.
+Head to `Chameleon TAL/METAL Language Reference <https://chameleon.readthedocs.io/en/latest/reference.html>`_ and `Zope Page Template Reference <https://zope.readthedocs.io/en/latest/zope2book/AppendixC.html>`_ to understand more about TAL and METAL.